QueenieeQ/Gooogle-Cloud-Challenge/Terraform.md

 touch variables.tf
 cd
 ```
- configuration files and a directory structure that resembles the following
+ Configuration files and a directory structure that resembles the following

 ```
 main.tf
 variables.tf